Ravalli County man dies in hunting accident - NewsBreak

 Holton said the man was pronounced dead at the scene, due to an apparent single gunshot wound.

-Holton added the investigation is still underway, but at this point, there is nothing to indicate the incident was anything other than a tragic accident.
+Holton added the investigation is still underway, but at this point, there is nothing to indicate the incident was anything other than an accident.

 The victim was hunting alone, and there is no evidence any other people were involved.